(Last updated on August 5, 2024.)

 Attributes(Pizzicato)

-Another method to apply pizzicato on notes is to add “+” sign on a note on MuseScore (or Finale, etc.).
-This method would be better than former method if many notes are with pizzicatos.
+Another method to apply pizzicato on notes is to add a “+” sign on a note on MuseScore (or Finale, etc.).
+This method would be better than the former method if many notes are with pizzicatos.

 Transpose (from the middle of a piece)

-Scale
+Scale (Tuning)

-Parts of Koto or Sangen notation styles need a scale information.
+Parts of Koto or Sangen notation styles need scale (tuning) information.
 You have to give a scale directive from the Pallete to a note (including rest note) on which a new scale starts.
 If the note is a chord, select the lowest note.
 If multiple voices are there, select voice 1 note.
 If the note has grace notes, select the first grace note.
-If no scale directive is given, default scale is applied.
+If no scale directive is given, a default scale is applied.

-When you import a new score, Part setting dialog shows up.
-If koto or sangen notation styles are selected, Scale Edit dialog shows up and you are asked to edit it.
+When you import a new score, the Part setting dialog shows up.
+If koto or sangen notation styles are selected, the Scale Edit dialog shows up and you are asked to edit it.
 (You can cancel editing the scale at this time for later editing.)

 Editing of Scale

-Select a scale directive mark and right click and select Editing of Scale from the menu.
+Select a scale directive mark and right-click and select Editing of Scale from the menu.
 Then Edit Scale dialog appears.

 Edit Scale Dialog and Scale Templates